kh4/banggood_rfid_lock/README.md

 1) for programming the PIC16F73 controller ISP wires need to be added I used PICKIT3 for programming

-2) the MCU TX/RX pins are not available by default so these need to be wired out, I connected them to WG0 and WG1.
-See images/TXRX_wiring.jpg.
+2) the MCU TX/RX pins are not available by default so these need to be wired out, I connected them to WG0 and WG1 (removing the diodes to isolate them).
+See images/TXRX_wires.jpg.

 3) the socketed EEPROM (24c256) can be removed as it is not utilized.